Brynlai/Data-Engineering-Assignment/README.md

 # Data Engineering Assignment

+## All the api keys in the repo are dead!
+Use your own keys.

 ## Description
 This project involves processing and analyzing scraped data using PySpark, Redis, and Neo4j.
 The aim is to store, process, and analyze text data efficiently.